mozilla/mozilla-opennews/fellowships/apply.md

 ---
 layout: fellowship_index
-title: Apply to become a 2012/13 Knight-Mozilla Fellow
+title: Apply to become a 2014 Knight-Mozilla Fellow
 section: fellowships
 sub-section: fellows_apply
 ---
+**VIDEO BOX GOES HERE**
 <h2>{{ page.title }}</h2>
-<h3><strong>The application to become a 2013 Knight-Mozilla Fellow is closed</strong>.</h3>
-<p>The interest in the Knight-Mozilla Fellowships program has been overwhelming!
-Thanks so much for your continued excitement about what we're up to.
-Please get involved in our many other projects by visiting our <a href="../getinvolved.html">"Get Involved" page</a>.
-Thanks!</p>
+<p>Are you a developer, technologist, civic hacker, or data cruncher that wants to help change the world of journalism?
+Apply to become a 2014 Knight-Mozilla Fellow.
+Spend ten months embedded in some of the best newsrooms in the world writing innovative code and becoming a leader in the international journalism tech community.</p>
+**ROSS DOES HIS FORM MAGIC HERE**